-Further information can be obtained from the AFMA website ('Service for fishers' - 'forms') or by contacting the AFMA Licensing and Data Services on 1300 723 621.
+Further information can be obtained from the AFMA website(Fisheries Management' - 'Monitoring Tools') or by contacting the AFMA Licensing and Data Services on 1300 723 621.

-5.1.3 Electronic Catch Disposal Records
+5.1.2 Electronic Catch Disposal Records

 Electronic Catch Disposal Records (e-CDRs) are available in the SPF Fishery (Trawl Method) for use by operators that have an e-log system installed.
 To use this system your receiver must also participate in the e-CDR program.
 AFMA has built a Fish Receiver portal to enable receivers to complete electronic CDRs, for more information contact AFMA Licensing and Data Services on 1300 723 621.